hed-standard/hed-specification/docs/source/Appendix_A.md

 Early versions of HED use the prologue section to record a CHANGE_LOG as well as information about the syntax and rules.
-HED versions >= 8.0.0 include a separate change log file for released versions.
+HED versions &ge; 8.0.0 include a separate change log file for released versions.

 Similar to the prologue section, the epilogue is an optional paragraph of text, usually containing references and license information.